parmort/vim-flashy/README.md

 ## The commands

-`:Flash`: Opens the viewer.
+`:Flash` Opens the viewer.
   Once you're there, hitting `j` or `k` will flip the card over, `h` goes to the previous card, and `l` goes to the next one. `q` quits the viewer

-`:Close`: Quits the viewer.
+`:Close` Quits the viewer.

-`:FlashList`: Gets the list of cards and puts them into the quickfix.
+`:FlashList` Gets the list of cards and puts them into the quickfix.

 # Legal Stuff